-PURPOSE OF AUDIT COMMITTEE CHARTER
+PURPOSE OF AUDIT and RISK COMMITTEE CHARTER

 This Audit and Risk Committee Charter details the authority and responsibilities delegated to the Audit and Risk Committee by the Board of Directors to enable the Committee to operate.